Sex Education in California

 Yes Means Yes

-Of course, when it comes to educating parents and teens about sexual health, no organization has been at it longer than Planned Parenthood.
+When it comes to educating parents and teens about sexual health, no organization has been at it longer than Planned Parenthood.
+Start there.

 Is your school district changing its approach to sexual health education?
 What's working?
 We'd like to hear about it!
-Just send us a note at [email protected].
+Please leave a comment.

 Questions & Comments